 The tobacco smoking addiction will be explained to you, and how it formed and how it will be ‘pulled apart’ with Neuro Linguistic Programming (NLP) and Emotional Alignment Therapy (EAT) - NOT the traditional hypnotic approach to quit smoking.
 Payment is cash, or a valid Visa, MasterCard or PayPal.
 Other cards and cheques can NOT be accepted.
 Fees are charged according to duration, time and location of therapy - phone or email for a quote.
 (Fee's are based upon the Australian Psychological Society recommended schedule for 2008 - not 2014.
 However Peter Zapfella and Coral Conrad do not claim to be psychologists)

 The balance of the fee will depend on the appointment time and location (regional area's cost more than Perth Metro).
 Skype therapy is charged at Perth Metro rates.
 Private Health Insurance companies may or may not provide a refund - depending on your company and schedule.
 You are responsible to check with your company if you are covered.

-You will receive support materials at the appointment, and you are expected to complete all tasks assigned to you.
+You will receive support materials at the appointment, including a 500 page CD ROM and recorded MP3 ametrail, and you are expected to complete all tasks assigned to you.

 Remember - Peter Zapfella makes this personal pledge - if you fail to quit smoking in one session, if you relapse - whether it is one day, one week, one month or even one year following your original session - he will take you through a special individual follow up session; ABSOLUTELY FREE OF CHARGE.
-There is no better offer available to smokers anywhere.
+There is no better offer available.